Mexico’s Hidden Gems: top 5 spots

 The ruins of Uxmal

 The main pyramid dedicated to the God of the rain seems to appear out of nowhere in the middle of this mighty jungle.
 Around the area you will find more than a hundred statues of this rain God and other Mayan deities.
 If you are up for the challenge, climb one the buildings to be rewarded with a breathtaking view and the experience of a lifetime.
+Definitely one of the best places in Mexico!

 Find these hidden gems for yourself on our Highlights of Mexico tour.

+Thank you for reading our blog on Mexico’s hidden gems: top 5 spots.
 Maria leads Tucan Travel tours through Mexico and other countries in Central America.
 You can view the full range of tours here.